ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Here the supposed level's end is placed on the top middle platform.
 I also placed some platforms outside the screenshot for gathering future crystals.

-Now let's move to the `Checkpoint`'s type and edit its "On Step" code.
+Now let's move to the `Checkpoint`'s template and edit its "On Step" code.

 We will check for collision with the Robot, and when it happens, we will store a rescue point inside the Robot's copy.
 Remove the line `this.move();` and add this code: